Bengali Muslims: British colonial period

-Eastern Bengal and Assam (1905-1912)
+Eastern Bengal and Assam (1905–1912)

 A precursor to the modern state of Bangladesh was the province of Eastern Bengal and Assam in British India.
 The province was created on 16 October 1905 by the Viceroy of India Lord Curzon.
 The province covered present-day Bangladesh, northeastern India and a part of West Bengal.
 It had a Bengali Muslim majority.
 Dacca, the former Mughal capital of Bengal, was declared by the British as the capital of Eastern Bengal and Assam.
 The province was established through the first partition of Bengal.
 The British government cited administrative reasons for the creation of the new province.
 It promised increased investment in education and the economy of the new province.
-The partition galvanized Muslim nationalism in South Asia and led to the formation of the All India Muslim League in Dacca in 1906.
+The partition galvanised Muslim nationalism in South Asia and led to the formation of the All India Muslim League in Dacca in 1906.
 It also stoked anti-Muslim sentiment and anti-British sentiment among Hindus.
 Growing opposition from the Indian National Congress, which accused the British of a divide and rule policy, caused the British government to reconsider the new provincial geography.
-During the Delhi Durbar in 1911, King George V announced that provinces would once again be reorganized.
+During the Delhi Durbar in 1911, King George V announced that provinces would once again be reorganised.
 The first partition of Bengal was annulled; while Calcutta lost its status as the imperial capital of India.
 The imperial capital was shifted to New Delhi; while Calcutta became the capital of a reunited, albeit smaller, Bengal province.
 Assam was made a separate province.
 Orissa and Bihar were also separated from Bengal.
 As a compensation for Dacca, the British government established a university for the city in 1921.

-During the short lifespan of the province, school enrollment increased by 20%.
+During the short lifespan of the province, school enrolment increased by 20%.
 New subjects were introduced into the college curriculum, including Persian, Sanskrit, mathematics, history and algebra.
 All towns became connected by an inter-district road network.
 The population of the capital city Dacca rose by 21% between 1906 and 1911.

 In the late 19th and early 20th centuries, the British promoted the settlement of Muslim cultivators from densely populated East Bengal to farm untilled lands in Assam and other places.
-Therefore large numbers of Bengali Muslims from Mymensingh, Pabna and Rangpur districts were incentivized to come to lower Assam where there was cheap land available.
+Therefore, large numbers of Bengali Muslims from Mymensingh, Pabna and Rangpur districts were incentivised to come to lower Assam where there was cheap land available.